 University of Michigan

 Underwater explorations have revealed unique hotspots of biogeochemical activity at several submerged groundwater vents in Lake Huron.
-Since groundwater emerging at these sinkholes contains high sulfate and low dissolved oxygen, these habitats lack the typical fish and metazoan communities found in Lake Huron.
-Instead, sinkholes are dominated by single-celled microorganisms such as Bacteria and Archaea.
+Since groundwater emerging at these sinkholes contains high sulfate and low dissolved oxygen, these habitats lack the fish and metazoan communities typically found in Lake Huron.
+Instead, sinkholes are dominated by single-celled microorganisms, such as bacteria and archaea.

-In shallow (0-30 m), sunlit sinkholes, spectacular purple mats are created by photosynthetic cyanobacteria (Fig. 1).
+In shallow (0- to 30-meter/0- to 93-foot depth), sunlit sinkholes, spectacular purple mats are created by photosynthetic cyanobacteria (Figure 1).
 In addition to substantial production by the photosynthetic mats at the surface of the sediments, sinkholes act as carbon sinks, effectively trapping falling phytoplankton production in organic-rich sediments underneath the cyanobacterial mat.
-We have carefully studied two shallow Lake Huron sinkholes and are learning much about microbial diversity and activity in these habitats (Ruberg et al., 2008; Biddanda et al., 2008 – in Review).
+We have carefully studied two shallow Lake Huron sinkholes and are learning much about microbial diversity and activity in these habitats (Ruberg et al., 2008; Biddanda et al., 2008 – In Review).

-While Lake Huron’s shallow sinkholes are beginning to be well characterized, deep sinkholes are largely unexplored.
-Earlier surveys of Isolated Sinkhole during 2001 and 2002 (~93 m depth and ~10 miles offshore at 45o 10.727’ N, 83o 09.201’ W) provided still and video imagery, water chemistry, and some bacterial community composition data (Ruberg et al. 2005; Biddanda et al. 2006).
-These preliminary data suggest that Isolated Sinkhole also acts as a microbiogechemical “hot spot”- a place of high microbial diversity and activity compared to the surrounding lake.
+While Lake Huron's shallow sinkholes are beginning to be well characterized, deep sinkholes are largely unexplored.
+Earlier surveys of Isolated Sinkhole during 2001 and 2002 (at about 93-m [305-ft] depth and 10 miles [16 kilometers] offshore, at 45º 10.727' N, 83º 09.201' W) provided still and video imagery, water chemistry, and some bacterial community composition data (Ruberg et al. 2005; Biddanda et al. 2006).
+These preliminary data suggest that Isolated Sinkhole also acts as a microbiogechemical “hotspot”— a place of high microbial diversity and activity, compared to the surrounding lake.

 Groundwater entering the lake floor at Isolated Sinkhole has similar characteristics to shallow sinkholes, but it enters at a depth far too deep for light penetration.
 This lack of light completely changes the kind of microbial communities that develop.
-Instead of colorful purple photosynthetic mats, grayish white and brown mats cover the sediments (Fig. 2).
+Instead of colorful purple photosynthetic mats, grayish-white and brown mats cover the sediments (Figure 2).
 And unlike photosynthesis-based physiologies, mats in deep aphotic sinkholes may perform chemosynthesis-based sulfur physiologies.

 References